Blog Home

 To bring this to life with a specific example, I predict that generative AI will play a significant role in course design and the foundational coaching for sales reps.
 By delivering 60-70% of the necessary front-end training materials, AI can play a key role in equipping your sales reps to have better customer conversations, elevating their preparedness all while saving your enablement team time and effort.

-The impact that AI will have on sales productivity is immense, and its potential to enhance repeatability, streamline workflows, and optimise sales outreach is just the beginning of what we’ll see in the coming years.
+The impact that AI will have on sales productivity is immense, and its potential to enhance repeatability, streamline workflows, provide real-time insights into productivity, and optimise sales outreach is just the beginning of what we’ll see in the coming years.

 The Power of Sales Productivity Persists: It’s Time to Grow Your Bottom Line

 Productivity is at the heart of sustainable revenue growth.
-Despite the numerous challenges, the benefits are within reach if you implement the right strategies, consistently train and coach sellers to be high performers, and focus your team’s time on generating and converting quality leads.
+Despite the numerous challenges, the benefits are within reach if you implement the right strategies, consistently train and coach reps to be high performers, and focus your team’s time on lead generation and converting quality leads.

 Dig further on how to gain control and implement Strategic Enablement that drives sales productivity with the Essential Sales Enablement Playbook.